-Term Definition Examples Oscillation Consistently repeating vibration or motion Medium A physical substance that carries the wave; The wave medium always returns to its original position after the wave passes through it.
-Transverse waves Bouncy waves; The medium vibrates up and down.
-Longitudinal waves Stretchy waves; The medium expands (stretches) and compresses (squeezes).
-Wave pulse A short duration vibration that creates a single displacement traveling through the medium Driven wave A constant oscillation that creates a continuous displacement or vibration of the medium
+Word Definition Examples Oscillation Consistently repeating vibration or motion.
+Medium A physical substance that carries the wave.
+The wave medium always returns to its original position after the wave passes through it.
+Transverse Waves Bouncy waves when the medium vibrates up and down.
+Longitudinal Waves Stretchy waves when the medium expands (stretches) and compresses (squeezes).
+Wave Pulse A short duration vibration that creates a single displacement traveling through the medium.
+Driven Wave A constant oscillation that creates a continuous displacement or vibration of the medium.
+Velocity The speed that something travels at.
+If we know the speed something is traveling at and the total time the object was traveling, we can determine the distance it traveled.
+Wavelength λ "lambda" The horizontal distance between the start and end points of one full wave cycle.